|Written by Paul D. Race for Family Garden Trains(tm) and Big Indoor Trains�|

 Why Aren't Some of the Images From My Cartridges in My "Image Sets" Once I've Linked Them?

 Because - in some cases - Cricut "rethunk" the way they were going to do these.
 As an example, I bought the "Haunted Happenings" cartridge chiefly because of the cool 3D haunted house project.
 But when I linked my "Haunted Happenings" cartridge to my account, only a handful of images showed up.
 Turns out someone at Cricut decided people would rather purchase the images separately - even images they already purchased once.
 (A long call to customer service solved this problem, but not others.
 For example the digital version of two font cartridges - Don Juan and Chalkboard Fonts - are actually mising fonts and nobody seems to care.)

-Before you get ride of your old Cricut and its cartridges, make certain all the images you want from the old cartridges are also available to you in the corresponding Design Space "purchased" image set.
+In other words, before you get ride of your old Cricut and its cartridges, make certain all the images you want from the old cartridges are also available to you in the corresponding Design Space "purchased" image set.

 Is it "Safe" to Get Rid of My Old Cricut Once I've Bought Its Replaceent and Linked my Cartridges to my Acount?